ARCHIVES

 With anything medical, there is always a jargon to understand.
 Here are some common phrases and terminology related to OT in order to understand how to use occupational therapy CPT codes.

 Untimed codes: The OT is paid a predetermined fee regardless of the time of treatment application.
 These codes can only be billed once per treatment session.
 The time spent providing these services cannot be included in your calculations of timed units and are considered separate billing codes.
 It is also important to remember that your evaluations are untimed.
 So if you can spend 10 minutes completing an evaluation instead of 24 minutes, you can use that other 14 minutes to bill another CPT code.
+Re-evaluation and re-evaluations are also untimed codes, used as follow-up assessments to review a patient's progress or update the treatment plan.
+In some cases, specific codes are used for an initial encounter, such as the first visit or treatment episode for a particular condition.

 Timed codes: These codes are based on the time spent one-on-one with the patient and include only skilled interventions.
 Time includes pre-treatment, actual treatment, and post treatment time.
 These are generally the interventions you are applying (versus the evaluation above).